therealkuma/fintech_collab/README.md

-# fintech_collab
-# Project 1: Strategy and Decision Tool:
+# Project 1: Strategy and Decision Tool:/n
 Company Name: K2M2 Lending: Provide personal loans to individual consumers
 ##Problem
 *Currently the analytics is reviewed manually using excel which is prone to human error